Table of Contents

 Recommendations to reduce high iron levels

-• Organic low-fat yogourt or grass-fed raw cheese (feta cheese, parmesan cheese, goat cheese)
+- Organic low-fat yogurt or grass-fed raw cheese (feta cheese, parmesan cheese, goat cheese)

 What you can do if you have too little Iron

-• Eat foods with high levels of Iron: lean red grass-fed meats, organic chicken, wild salmon, and seafood, organic dark green leafy vegetables, figs, apricots, etc.
+- Eat foods high in iron: lean red grass-fed meats, organic chicken, wild salmon, seafood, organic dark green leafy vegetables, beans, lentils, and spinach.
+Boost iron absorption by consuming foods rich in vitamin C, such as citrus fruits, berries, apples, figs, apricots, bell peppers, and broccoli, with your meals.

 Conclusion